SEP007/resources/code-of-conduct.md

    * In the case of not paying the debt within one week, you'll have to pay L's for everybody
 * Speaking any weird language not understandable for every group member costs 1 SEK per minute
    * Time is calculated from the first word said in Greek/German until the next English word
+* Undermining HipChat's sincerity by emailing people on any occasion: 50 SEK

 ## Communication